Apache-HB/diskord/README.md

 | kotlinx.serialization | Apache 2.0         | Parsing/encoding JSON        |
 | Klock                 | MIT and Apache 2.0 | Date and time                |

 The exhaustive list of dependencies can be found in each module's `build.gradle.kts` file.
-Dependency versions are located in `buildSrc/src/Extensions.kt`.

 ## Developers
 <a href="https://gitlab.com/serebit"><img width="96" src="https://assets.gitlab-static.net/uploads/-/system/user/avatar/1184009/avatar.png"></a>